Klaudit/honbot-django/README.md

 Current Issues
 -------
-Move recent matches to ajax and json
 * Advanced stats should be stored somehow
     * Chat can be json.dumped
-    * builds can be arrays or stored in individual columns
-    * Move away from small icons and use large icons only (not sure if good idea) __Banners need to be available, fuck casual and public players__
+    * builds can be arrays or stored in individual columns __Banners need to be available, fuck casual and public players__
     * Ajax modal
 Top Matches of week